wp-plugins/wp-live-chat-support/readme.txt

 It is highly recommended that you upgrade to WP Live Chat Support version 4.1.4

 == Changelog ==

+= 4.3.0 2015-04-13 - Low Priority =
+* Enhancement: Animations settings have been moved to the 'Styling' tab.
+* New Feature: Blocked User functionality has been moved to the Free version
+* Enhancement: All descriptions have been put into tooltips for a cleaner page
+* New Feature: Functionality added in to handle Chat Experience Ratings (Premium Add-on)

 = 4.2.12 2015-03-24 - Low Priority =
 * Bug Fix: Warning to update showing erroneously